3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Observational evidence

 \subsection{Centre-to-limb variation in lines}

 Another important observational effect associated with 3D NLTE radiation transfer is the behaviour of spectral lines across the stellar disc, also known as the CLV.

-Different studies explored the centre-to-limb variation (CLV) of lines with the primary aim to test the quality of models for abundance retrievals of the solar atmosphere, in particular for iron \citep{Lind2017} and oxygen \citep{Pereira2009,Steffen2015}, the latter being a critical element for the solar structure \citep{Serenelli2009,Vinyoles2017}. \citet{Bergemann2021} and \citet{Pietrow2023b} combined the new solar data from the SST facility and 3D NLTE radiation transfer to test the ability of the models to describe the variation of line shapes across the solar disc.
+Different studies explored the centre-to-limb variation (CLV) of lines with the primary aim to test the quality of models for abundance retrievals of the solar atmosphere, in particular for iron \citep{Lind2017} and oxygen \citep{Pereira2009,Steffen2015}, the latter being a critical element for the solar structure \citep{Serenelli2009,Vinyoles2017}.
+The fact that 1D LTE models of the oxygen triplet fail at the limb has been well known since the 90’s \citep{KiselmanNordlund1995}.
+In more recent studies, \citet{Bergemann2021} and \citet{Pietrow2023b} combined the new solar data from the SST facility and 3D NLTE radiation transfer to test the ability of the models to describe the variation of line shapes across the solar disc.
 They found, from the analysis of the line shapes of the O I line at 7772 \AA, that 1D LTE models tend to massively under-predict the strength of the line at the solar limb, thereby over-estimating the chemical abundance of the element by 0.6 dex (a factor 4) compared to the measurements carried out at the disc centre.
-Fig. \ref{fig:CLVO} demonstrates the applications of the CLV test to the solar O abundance
+Fig. \ref{fig:CLVO} demonstrates the applications of the CLV test to the solar O abundance.

+Another recent study \citep{Lagae2023} explored in detail the RV shifts of the Ca II triplet lines in 3D NLTE; these are relevant as key metallicity diagnostics in the Gaia RVS spectra.
+They found RV shifts of the order $-1$ to $1$ km/s relative to predictions obtained using 1D LTE or 3D LTE models, with differences depending on the type of stars, properties of the instrument (e.g., Gaia versus higher-resolution).

 Other recent investigations address the Rossiter--Maclaughlin effect \citep[see][and references therein]{Ohta2005} with 1D LTE, 1D NLTE, and full 3D RHD models of synthetic solar spectra \citep{Reiners2023}.
 This effect is the systematic and functionally well-defined distortion of the RV shifts of stellar spectral lines as a function of time, that is caused by the planet transit in the system, where the orbital axis of the planet and the spin of the host star are approximately aligned \citep{Rossiter1924, McLaughlin1924}.
 A detailed analysis suggests that solar 3D RHD models (in LTE) do not yield a better description of the Rossiter--Maclaughlin effect in the lines of Na I, Ca I, Mg I, and Fe I compared to 1D models \citep{Reiners2023}.
 In fact, 1D NLTE models or even 1D LTE models provide a better description of the observed RV signal (Fig.~\ref{fig:RossMac}).
 A similar study using 3D NLTE \citep{Canocchi2024} indicated an improvement in the Rossiter--Maclaughlin diagnostics using the solar Na I D and K I lines.
 Other stellar spectral features, which are relevant for exoplanet diagnostics, however, still remain to be fully explored using 3D NLTE models.